Awni00/relational-convolutions/rebuttals/icml/wwyA.md

 # Reviewer 4 (wwyA)

 Thank you for your review.
 We are glad you found our paper to be well-written and our experimental results to be good.
+We hope to address your concerns and make some clarifications.

-Your review contains an important misunderstanding of the architecture: "pairwise relation for the input is the "attention matrix", the paper then uses convolution network on top of the attention matrix".
+Your review contains an important misunderstanding of the architecture:
+>pairwise relation for the input is the "attention matrix", the paper then uses convolution network on top of the attention matrix.

 This is cited as the reason for "novelty is limited" (weakness 1).
 In fact, this is not a correct description of our proposed architecture.
-Also, (perhaps as a result of this misunderstanding) the statement about the computational complexity (weakness 2) of our method is incorrect: "I assume the total complexity is at least O(n^3) (n is input number), cannot scale."
-The computational complexity actually scales linearly with the number of inputs.
-We will explain both of these points in detail below.
+The statement about the computational complexity (weakness 2) of our method is incorrect (perhaps as a result of this misunderstanding):
+>I assume the total complexity is at least O(n^3) (n is input number), cannot scale.

+The computational complexity scales *linearly* with the number of inputs.

+We will explain both of these points in detail below, and explain our proposed method.
 We hope to clarify your confusion and look forward to further discussion with you!

 ## Understanding the relational convolutions architecture: correcting some misunderstandings

 > Novelty is limited and some part is confusion. pairwise relation for the input is the "attention matrix", the paper then uses convolution network on top of the attention matrix. why choose convolution on this level of reasoning? the inductive bias for convolution is locality. however, there is no this type of this attributes on pairwise relation obtained by MD-IPR layer in the model.

 **Our proposed architecture is *not* to apply a convolutional network on top of the attention matrix**.
 As you mention, the inductive bias for convolution is spatial locality, which does not make sense as a way to process the pairwise relations produced by the MD-IPR layer.
-There may be some confusion arising as a result of the word "convolution".
-The **"relational convolution" operation is in fact a novel operation we define which is distinct from the convolution operation in CNNs**.
+There may be some confusion arising as a result of the word "convolution" which of course bears resemblance to 2D spatial convolutions.
+The **"relational convolution" operation is in fact a novel operation we define which is distinct from the spatial convolution operation in CNNs**.
 In particular, **in relational convolutions, the convolution is with respect to *groups*, not spatial translations as in the 2D convolutions of CNNs.**

 We will explain the proposed architecture below in more detail and emphasize how it differs from the convolutions in traditional CNNs for image processing.

+### High-level overview

 First, we summarize the architecture at a high level.

 1. The input to the model is a collection or sequence of "objects".
 Each object's features is represented by a vector.
 2. Pairwise relations between object features are computed using the multi-dimensional inner product relations module.
 This is done by learning feature maps which extract or 'filter' attributes to be compared by an inner product.
 Multi-dimensional relations are enabled by multiple such feature maps.
 This produces a **relation tensor**.
 3. A set of **graphlet filters** are learned which represent a template of the relational pattern within a group of objects.
 This template is matched against patches of the relation tensor through a novel **relational convolution** operation.
 This operation computes a *representation of the relational pattern in each group of objects*.
 4. To avoid computing a convolution with a combinatorial number of groups, we propose a means of **learning the relevant groups end-to-end**.
 This is done through an attention-based operation, which retrieves objects for each group in a differentiable manner.
-This is a key technical challenge.
+This is a key technical challenge which we address.
 5. The relational convolution operation returns a sequence of new "objects" (i.e., a sequence of vectors), with each object now representing the relational pattern within a group of objects.
-This enables the overall operation to be repeated in order to **learn representations of higher-order relations**.
+This enables the overall operation to be repeated in order to **learn representations of *higher-order* relations**.

 Now, we describe the relational convolution operation in more technical detail.
 We will draw the contrast to standard 2D convolutions for both relational convolutions with discrete groups and relational convolutions with group attention.